Among003/among003.github.io/index.markdown

 ---
+## Hello
-Hello, I'm Adrian.
+I'm Adrian.
 I am a computer science and engineering graduate from the University of California, Riverside.

 I generally program in C and C++, but love to reach out into other areas as well (check out my projects).